 In October 2018, SREB staff presented information from the reports at SREB’s annual meeting of legislative and governors’ staff.
 Stakeholders from Georgia attended.

 Between April 2017 and January 2018, SREB hosted monthly conference all meetings of a state accountability network, for SREB member states to share ideas and discuss questions about redesigning and implementing state accountability systems under the Every Student Succeeds Act.
 Five state education agency leaders from Georgia participated.

 Career and Technical Education

 Annual meeting for teams of legislators, policymakers, state board members, secondary and postsecondary education leaders, and workforce development agency representatives.
 Attendees explore policies and practices that help more young adults graduate prepare for postsecondary credentials and degrees and good jobs.

-SREB met with state department staff in Atlanta in January and November 2018 to advise them on the development of their teacher evaluation system.
-In both cases, SREB conducted focus groups with district administrators, principals and teachers.
+SREB staff met with state department staff in Atlanta in November 2018 to advise them on the development of their teacher evaluation system.
+SREB conducted focus groups with district administrators, principals and teachers.

-SREB will produce a report in Winter 2019 for state department staff that shares site visit and focus group findings, as well as recommendations for improving the implementation of the state’s educator effectiveness strategy.
+SREB produced a report in December 2018 for state department staff that shares site visit and focus group findings, as well as recommendations for improving the implementation of the state’s educator effectiveness strategy.

 The state department sent representatives to SREB’s Sixth Annual Educator Effectiveness Convening in May 2018.
 They participated in collaborative working sessions with peers from 12 SREB states.
 State department staff met to discuss shared problems of practice in four areas: equitable access to effective teaching, leadership development, professional learning, and teacher voice.